jakeseaton/HitThat/README.md

 ![alt tag](http://games.yasinka.com/resimorj/boxing-bonanza.jpg)

-Once the user has completed an action, the euclidean magnitude of the instantaneous acceleration vector tells us how hard they swung, which is then weighed against the opponent's statistcs to calculate damage.
+Once the user has completed an action, the euclidean magnitude of the instantaneous acceleration vector tells us how hard they swung, which is then scaled by a constant to calculate damage.

 To Use
 ---